Litter free Penrith

 - Cigarette butts.

 - Drink containers such as plastic and glass bottles, cans and milkshake containers.

 - Plastic bags.

-Why is litter a problem?
+Why is litter harmful?

 Litter damages our natural environments, harms wildlife, injures people and makes our public spaces less pleasant to be in.
 Cleaning up litter also costs taxpayers a lot of money.